THE FINAL REPORT

 Each applicant can enter in different language, but a haiku of the same content and meaning will not be accepted.

-In case we can’t contact with the prize winner by e-mail, the award will be cancelled.
+In case we can’t contact with the prize winner by e-mail or phone, the award will be cancelled.

 Please enter from the button at the bottom of page 3.